Aliases for PZP Gene

 GeneCards Summary for PZP Gene

 PZP (PZP, Alpha-2-Macroglobulin Like) is a Protein Coding gene.
 Diseases associated with PZP include Inflammatory Bowel Disease 17 and Alzheimer Disease.
 Among its related pathways are Cell adhesion_Plasmin signaling.
-GO annotations related to this gene include serine-type endopeptidase inhibitor activity and endopeptidase inhibitor activity.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase inhibitor activity and endopeptidase inhibitor activity.
 An important paralog of this gene is A2M.

 UniProtKB/Swiss-Prot Summary for PZP Gene